Skip to content

 • Official Date Picker documentation.

-• If you copy and paste directly from the shadcn/ui documentation, though, you’ll find a few errors.
+• If you copy and paste directly from the shadcn/ui documentation, though, you’ll find a few path errors.
 In the code I provided, I adjusted the paths on some of the @import statements.

 import { cn } from "@/lib/utils"